 Since stopping work in 2005, he has lived an incredibly full life, only doing things that will increase his happiness.
 He is clear that it was the initial investment amount that still provides all he needs to live on today.

 When you are free of financial constraints, you find yourself being able to give back to others, with no expectation of financial gain, so Pete has become a key advocate of the FIRE lifestyle and is an inspiration to many.

 There are many people living right here in our community who have quietly gone about pursuing FIRE, never bringing it to the attention of others.
+Many FIRE adherents practice mindful spending and reduce their annual expenses to the minimum in order to achieve their goals.
 I have met a woman who discovered the concept in her 30s and set herself the goal to retire by her mid-40s.

 Her final move was to sell her home which had appreciated in value and buy a cheaper house for cash in a cheaper city.
 This bold move let her reach her FIRE number.
 And, right on cue at the age of 45, she quit her job and started the next chapter of her life!

 If you struggle to find examples of how to FIRE in your friend group, then head to Instagram (or other social media) as it is full of people from all over the world documenting their journey in detail.